Health and Relationships Curriculum (HRE)

-The Non Statutory part of the curriculum, Sex Education will be taught in Y6 only.
+The Non Statutory part of the curriculum, Sex Education, will be taught in Year 6 only.
 Sex Education is sexual reproduction in humans, reproductive cycle in humans and conception.
 It is one lesson, not a series of lessons.

 - Parents have the option to withdraw their children and parents will be informed of this every year before the lesson.

-- A meeting will be held for Year 6 parents a half term before this lesson (every year) and the resources we will use will be shown to the Y6 parents (every year).
+- A meeting will be held for Year 6 parents a half term before this lesson (every year) and the resources we will use will be shown to the Year 6 parents (every year).

-- Y6 sex education lessons will be in single sex groups, boys taught by a male teacher (if we have one) and girls by a female teacher.
+- Year 6 Sex Education lessons will be in single sex groups, boys taught by a male teacher (if we have one) and girls by a female teacher.